MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 4. Player eligibility dates for team rosters will be in accordance with USA Hockey.
 Player must be league age as of 12/31 of the current season.
 U16/18 - Eighteen years or younger; U14 - Fourteen years or younger; U12 - Twelve years or younger; U10 - Ten years or younger.

-**7. All players must have legal equipment.
+7. All players must have legal equipment.
 CHIN STRAPS are required at all levels.
 MOUTH GUARDS are required at all levels.
+A six-minute misconduct penalty will be charged if, after a warning, players are not in compliance.
+One warning per bench.

 8. Head Coaches and Assistant Coaches must be USA Hockey patched in accordance with the new USA Hockey Coaching Education Program and completed all age-appropriate modules.
 Patched coaches must record their certification number on all gamesheets along with their signature.